top of page

 Yellow giant hyssop is a tall herbacous perennial in the Mint family; its stems have the characteristic four-angled shape, but the dense foliage doesn't have the same minty fragrance.
 However, the bitter leaves are just as unappealing to browsing deer.
 This hyssop's pale-yellow flowers bloom a few at a time on fluffy, green spikes up to 16" long.
 Many species of bees and other pollinators swarm the blooms throughout fall.
 Birds eat the seeds and perch on or nest in the plant.
 Yellow giant hyssop prefers part sun and medium-wet to medium-dry soils.
 It tolerates full sun with adequate moisture but not full shade.
 It spreads slowly by rhizomes to form lasting colonies.

-Flowers: Pale-yellow to light purplish flowers bloom August-October.
+Flowers are pale-yellow to light purplish and bloom August-October.
 Each flower is replaced by 4 nutlets.

 Wildlife Value: